 Some people exit marriage comfortably, but many of us do not.
 This is one of the hardest parts of divorce — the financial downfall.
 For me, it is scary to know that I will be evicted from my house right as the school year ends.
 Suddenly, we will be somewhere new (who knows where yet!) and getting adjusted to a whole life outside of this past year adjusting to being a divorced family.
 Kids of divorce often have parents working many jobs, as well as cutting down on extras like activities, vacations, and other nonnecessities.
 It teaches children the art of a dollar and what's really important.
 And no, it's not toys and trips to Disneyland.
 It's putting a roof over your head and surrounding yourself with people you love and living a genuine life you want.
 The art of hard work and tough choices is one that your children will absorb simply by living it.
 Don't be surprised if your child/children of divorce end up being hard workers and appreciative of what they work for later on.

-Not Always a Happy Ending
+There Isn't Always a Happy Ending

 I struggle with this one.
 I wish for my daughter that her family could have had the fairy-tale ending, but is it all woe and grief?
 No. She learns that sometimes things do not work out, and that's not always a bad thing!
 Not everything is meant to be forever, and sometimes we choose people or things for our lives that we should not have chosen to begin with.
 Stuff happens, and we don't always ride off into the sunset, but that doesn't mean that our lives are set to fade to black at that moment of grief.
 An ending means a new beginning is coming, and perhaps this new beginning will bring you back to where you were supposed to be in the first place.

 Divorce doesn't have to be a killer.
 It's not moonbeams and rainbows initially, but maybe you need to hurt a little in order to grow as a person and find that happiness you're looking for.
 A better life waits ahead.
 Go and get it!